Azure-Samples/communication-services-AI-customer-service-sample/README.md

 > **Note**<br>
 > This application uses the `gpt-35-turbo` model.
 When choosing which region to deploy to, make sure they're available in that region (i.e. EastUS).
 For more information, see the [Azure OpenAI Service documentation](https://aka.ms/Mech-OpenAIdocs).

-1. Clone the project to a new folder
+1. Clone the project to a new folder.
-2. Open new powershell terminal and run `.\start.ps1` for Windows or `start.sh` (for Linux and Mac)
+2. Open a new powershell terminal and run `.\start.ps1` for Windows or `start.sh` (for Linux and Mac)
     <br />Enter the desired subscription, location and a short descriptive environment name.
 3. This command will:
-    1. Create the required Azure resources necessary to run the sample
+    1. Create the required Azure resources necessary to run the sample.
-    2. Automatically include any of the PDF files in `data/` folder to Azure Search index as knowledgebase
+    2. Automatically include any of the PDF files in `data/` folder to Azure Search index as the knowledge base that is referred by the bot.
-    3. Build and deploy backend and frontend webapps necessary for hosting the sample
+    3. Build and deploy backend and frontend webapps necessary for hosting the sample webapp.
-    4. Register the backend application to receive notifications from Azure Communication Service events
+    4. Register the backend application to receive notifications from Azure Communication Service events.
-4. After the application has been successfully deployed you will see an URL for frontend printed to the console.
+4. After the application is deployed, you will see a URL for frontend in the console output.
 Click that URL to interact with the application in your browser.

 Sample output:
 ```